westnordost/osmfeatures/README.md

 }
 ```

+In StreetComplete (app that uses this library), there is [this gradle task written in Kotlin](https://github.com/streetcomplete/StreetComplete/blob/master/buildSrc/src/main/java/UpdatePresetsTask.kt) to do this.

 ### Initialize dictionary

 Point the dictionary to the directory where the data is located (see above).
 Use `FeatureDictionary` as a singleton.